On the Double Copy for Spinning Matter: Constructing the Lagrangians

 The proof of this compactification is very simple and illustrative so we briefly outline it here.
 It follows from decomposing the gluon polarization in $D+N$ dimensions as

 which implies

 together with the $D$ dimensional $F_{\mu\nu}$ components.
-Then the resulting Lagrangian just follows from expanding ${\rm tr}(F^{2})$.
+Then, the resulting Lagrangian just follows from expanding ${\rm tr}(F^2)$.
 Note that the fields only depend on $D$ coordinates (see e.g. \cite{Cheung:2017yef}).
-A key point which will be useful later is that, as expected from compactifying the Yang-Mills action, the action (\ref{eq:syms}) is nothing but the bosonic sector of $\mathcal{N}=4$ Super Yang-Mills theory (in that case $D=4$ and $N=6$).
+Two key remarks which will be useful later are as follows: First, the extra dimensional (scalar) modes are always pair-produced and hence will assemble into matter lines in the Feynman diagrams.
+In particular this means that even after dimensional reduction the pure gluon amplitudes coincide with the ones of YM theory.
+Second, as already pointed out in the original construction \cite{Brink:1976bc} of the compactified Yang-Mills action, the action (\ref{eq:syms}) indeed corresponds to the bosonic sector of $\mathcal{N}=4$ Super Yang-Mills theory (in that case $D=4$ and $N=6$).

+Let us now provide masses to the scalars in the Lagrangian (\ref{eq:syms}).
+This requires to consider complex fields as is standard in KK reductions.
+There are a number of ways to achieve this.
+For instance, still following \cite{Brink:1976bc}, we can consider an even number of compact dimensions $N$ after which the scalars can be grouped as $\psi=\varphi_I+i\varphi_{I+1}$.

+Here we will instead take an alternative route that connects more directly to our previous amplitudes discussion, and therefore extends to particles with spin.
+Recall that so far we have constructed the double-copy formula for a single matter line \eqref{eq:genklt}.
+We can also consider scattering amplitudes for more matter lines as long as they have different flavors, a restriction that we impose throughout this paper.
+Now, for a given flavor $I$, the Lagrangian \eqref{eq:syms} takes the form $\mathcal{L_D}\supset \frac{1}{2} \varphi_I \mathcal{D} \varphi^I$ (without summation) where $\mathcal{D}$ is a Hermitian operator that can depend on other fields.
+This Lagrangian generates the same Feynman rules than $\varphi_I^* \mathcal{D} \varphi^I$, which is the previous statement that the scalar fields are pair-produced.
+Repeating the argument for $I,J=1,\ldots,N$, we conclude that we can replace

+carrying a $U(1)^{N}$ flavour.
+After providing masses to the complex fields, they can be turned into real fields again via the same argument.
+We will use this procedure in the remaining compactifications presented in this paper.